jparrett/School_District_Analysis/README.md

 Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

 - The district saw a .3% decrease in percent of students passing reading
+- The distric saw a .2% decrease in percent of students passing math
 - Thomas High School's reading percentage decreased by .290%
 - Thomas High School's overall passing percentage decreased by .318%
+- The 9th grade scores in the school data are now NaNs

+After completing this analysi